How information about you is collected

 Medical records are confidential and are kept safely.
 They can only be seen by certain people who need to see them.

-Occasionally a researcher will get special permission to look at this information to try and find out more about certain medical conditions.
-This has been very important over the years in helping researchers find links between possible causes and particular illnesses, for example.
+Occasionally a researcher gets special permission to look at this information to try and find out more about certain medical conditions.

 The National Institute for Health Research has written a leaflet with information about this.